PICTURE PERFECT ON LAKE WASHINGTON

 Roofers beat the rain and finish new roof, just in time …

-The space he has been working on is his three-bedroom home of 11 years.
+The space he was working on when we interviewed him in 2017 was his three-bedroom home of 11 years.
 It includes a downstairs apartment, and sits on property with a 120-foot apron down to a 40-foot-wide waterfront with a dock and boathouse.
 Inside the boathouse is a small hydraulic boat lift he believes can be altered for a slightly larger boat.

 “The house was built in the late 1940s and is proper old-school construction,” he said.
 “I know that because I’ve touched in some way most every wall and the builders said the wood in those walls doesn’t exist anymore.”